vishnu-p4/Django_CRUD_Operations/README.md

-# Django CRUD Project
+Django CRUD Application

-This Django-based CRUD (Create, Read, Update, Delete) application demonstrates fundamental web development operations using the Django framework.
-The project includes a fully functional interface that allows users to:
+This is a simple Django web application demonstrating basic CRUD (Create, Read, Update, Delete) operations.

+Features

-Create new records through validated web forms
+Create new records using user-friendly forms

-Read and view data entries in a structured layout
+Read and list existing entries

-Update existing records with real-time form editing
+Update records with editable forms

-Delete entries with confirmation prompts to prevent accidental removal
+Delete records with confirmation

-The backend leverages Django’s ORM to interact with the database efficiently, ensuring data integrity and scalability.
-The frontend is designed using Django templates, with optional enhancements like Bootstrap for responsive UI design.

-This project serves as a foundational template for more complex web applications, showcasing key Django features such as:

-URL routing

-Views (Class-based or Function-based)
+Built with Django’s powerful ORM and templating system, this project is perfect for learning core Django concepts such as:

-Models and migrations
+Models & database migrations

-Django admin integration
+URL routing & views (function-based or class-based)

-Form handling and validation
+Form handling & validation

 Template rendering

-Ideal for beginners or as a boilerplate for advanced applications, this CRUD project provides a clear example of how Django can be used to build robust, maintainable web applications quickly.
+Basic Bootstrap integration for responsive design (optional)

+Getting Started

+Clone the repo

+Create and activate a virtual environment

+Install dependencies from requirements.txt

+Run migrations with python manage.py migrate

+Start the development server python manage.py runserver

+Explore and customize this project as a starting point for more complex web applications!